top of page

 Background

-I've had the privilege of working with many different avian species, in various corners of the world—like fairy-wrens in Australia, owls in Canada, and storm-petrels in the Azores (Portugal).
-Many of these projects were conservation- or behavior-oriented.
+Throughout my career, I've also had the privilege of studying owls (Canada), fairy-wrens (Australia), storm-petrels (Portugal), and songbirds (numerous states).
+Many of these field projects were conservation- or behavior-oriented.
 Feel free to check out my CV if you're interested in seeing more of my experience, and head to the gallery for some pictures of my past work!

 IMG_1006_edited.jpg